IndigoShock/Lab-18-Using-your-API/README.md

 3. Usage
 a.
 First install appropriate programs.
 Refer to Step 5 in this README.
 b.
-Upon start up, the user will be shown a "Hello World"
+Upon start up, the user will be shown a "Hello World."
 c.
 It is supposed to consume an API created in Lab17.

 Visual